Guessing random additive noise decoding with symbol reliability information (SRGRAND): Mathematical Example: Symbol Reliability Binary Symmetric Channel (SR-BSC)

 Armed with the sCGFs for the proportion of potentially noise impacted bits and for the rescaled logarithm of the guesswork of potentially noise impacted bits, the asymptotic error exponent given in \eqref{eq:error} is readily computable numerically.
-Recall that, as a function of the code-book rate $R$, this is the exponent in the decay rate in the likelihood than an ML decoding is in error as the block length increases.
+Recall that, as a function of the codebook rate $R$, this is the exponent in the decay rate in the likelihood than a conditional ML decoding is in error as the block length increases.

-While prefactors are not captured in that asymptotic analysis in Theorems \ref{prop:channel_coding_theorem} and \ref{prop:IMLE}, they allow the following approximations.
-For error probabilities we employ

-which holds true regardless of whether it is identified by \tb{SRGRAND} or brute force, where the expression for $\error(R)$ can be found in equation \eqref{eq:error}.
-For \tb{SRGRAND} decoding, our measure of complexity is the average number of guesses per bit per decoding:

-For comparison, we define the complexity of the computation of the ML decoding in equation \eqref{eq:straight_MLE} \tb{ by the method described in \cite{BCJR74} } to be the number of conditional probabilities that must be computed per bit before rank ordering and determining the most likely code-book element:

-Thus we are equating the work performed in one noise guess, which amounts to checking if a string is an element of the code-book, with the computation of one conditional probability.
+While prefactors are not captured in the asymptotic analysis of Theorems \ref{prop:channel_coding_theorem} and \ref{prop:IMLE}, they allow the following approximations.
+The conditional ML probability of error is approximately $2^{-n\error(R)} \text{ for } R <1-q\h2(p)$, which holds true regardless of whether it is identified by SRGRAND or brute force, where the expression for $\error(R)$ can be found in Eq. \eqref{eq:error}.
+For SRGRAND decoding, our measure of complexity is the average number of guesses per bit per decoding, approximately $2^{n\min(1-R,\LambdaL(\Hhalf))}/n.$ For comparison, we define the complexity of the computation of the ML decoding in Eq. \eqref{eq:straight_MLE} by the method described in \cite{BCJR74} to be the number of conditional probabilities that must be computed per bit before rank ordering and determining the most likely codebook element, equal to $2^{n\min(R,1-R)}/n$, where we are equating the work performed in one noise guess, which amounts to checking if a string is an element of the codebook, with the computation of one conditional probability.

-For two values of block size, $n=100$ and $n=1000$, and $(q,p)$ pairs such that $pq$ is constant and so comparable with the hard detection channel, Fig.~\ref{fig:5} plots the approximate error probabilities and complexity as a function of code-book rate.
+For two values of block size, $n=100$ and $n=1000$, and $(q,p)$ pairs such that $pq$ is constant and so comparable with the hard detection channel, Fig.~\ref{fig:5} plots the approximate error probabilities and complexity as a function of codebook rate.
 The upper panels show the error probabilities with a target block error rate indicated by the dashed horizontal line.
-The provision of symbol reliability information greatly improves the block error probability, even though in this comparison the conditional probability of a bit flip given \tb{symbol reliability} information increases as the \tb{symbol reliability} probability decreases.
+The provision of symbol reliability information greatly improves the block error probability, even though in this comparison the conditional probability of a bit flip given symbol reliability information increases as the symbol reliability probability decreases.